Mers-les-Bains: Economy and tourism

 The Saint-Gobain glass works, considered a world leader in perfume bottle production, is the town's biggest employer.
 The town depends more and more on its reputation as a seaside resort.
 A prestigious award ‘The pavillon bleu d'Europe’ was awarded in 2006.
 Holiday residences are newly built or restored each and every year and the town flourishes.

 Sea defences

 Mers-les-Bains has suffered from flooding on a regular basis.
-The army has been often been deployed with sandbags to stem the flow.
+The army has often been deployed with sandbags to stem the flow.
 A more permanent barrier is now being created for the three towns, at a projected cost of 13 million euros.
 This involves large rocks, transported on barges from Boulogne, being placed at the feet of the cliffs, to create a buffer and so preserve them and prevent further floods.

 Fauna

 Both herring gulls and black-headed gulls are found in abundance, along with kestrels, in the air on the lookout for prey.
 This will include mussels, various crabs, shrimps and prawns.